benhamner/hillary-clinton-emails/README.md

  - Improve the From/To address extraction mechanisms
  - Normalize various email address representations to people
- - Create People.csv, From.csv, To.csv, Cc.csv tables
+ - Improve the BodyText extraction

 # Running the download and extraction code

-Running `make all` in the root directory will download the data (~162mb total) and create emails.csv as well as database.sqlite, assuming you have all the requirements installed.
+Running `make all` in the root directory will download the data (~162mb total) and create the output files, assuming you have all the requirements installed.

 # Requirements

+*This has only been tested on OS X, it may or may not work on other operating systems.*

  - python3
+   - pandas
+   - arrow
+   - numpy
  - pdftotext (utility to transform a PDF document to text)
  - GNU make
  - sqlite3